moderndatacompany/dataos.info/docs/learn/operator_learn_track/access_control/policy/index.md

 ## Next step

-Ater applying the Policy it is time to understand how this Policy will be evaluted.
+After applying the Policy it is time to understand how this Policy will be evaluted.